micro-community/development/roadmap.md

 - [ ] Tokenized access control
 - [ ] Introduce invite-only service to community

+## Beyond the MVP

+Beyond the MVP we want to move on to hosting services to further simplify the developer experience and a full fledged platform for microservices.
+Our goal there will be to allow developers to push services and then observe and interact via the managed API, web UI, etc. We'll look to build team based features in after this point along with observability.

+- [ ] Hosting services
+- [ ] Observability and debugging
+- [ ] Team based access control

 ## Micro as a service

 Ultimately we want to deliver micro as a service as a shared platform for microservice development.
+Anything a company ends up building themselves should be available as a shared runtime for all developers everywhere in the world.
+This should not exclude those who want to self host and access the system as if it were part of their own.

-Summarised view
+### Summarised view

 - [ ] Micro services network - a shared platform for service development
 - [ ] Multi-Cloud {AWS, Azure, GCP, DO} - highly available and invisible to the user
 - [ ] Multi-Client {Go, Python, Ruby, Javascript, Rust} - empower developers in any language
 - [ ] Services {Platform, Utility, Orchestration, Web} - base level services delivered by micro itself

-Further breakdown
+### Further breakdown

 - [ ] **Network** {Micro Services Network}
   * Global service network